MrBigTree/study-note-cp-level2/linux.md

 ```

 ### 6.5 Process
+- `echo $PPID` // identify the parent process's  process ID
+- `echo $$` // identiy the curent process ID
+- `echo $!` // Get the child process ID (PID)
+- `ps -u` // display all running process

 - `myscript.sh &` // starting a script in the back ground, type:
 - `env` // display environment variables
-- `ps -u` // display all running process
-- `echo $$` // identiy the curent process ID
-- `echo $PPID` // identify the process ID of the parent process

 - `echo $PS1` // display the first command line prompt.
 - `echo $?` // This variable contains the exit status of the last executed command.
 The exit status is an integer value between 0 and 255 that indicates whether the command succeeded or failed.
 A value of 0 indicates success, while any other value indicates an error.
+- `echo $#` // This variable contains the number of arguments passed to a script or function.
+For example, if you run a script with the command "myscript.sh arg1 arg2 arg3", $# would contain the value "3".
 - `echo $0` // This variable contains the name of the currently running shell or script.
 For example, "myscript.sh".
-- `echo $#` // This variable contains the number of arguments passed to a script or function.
-For example, if you run a script with the command "myscript.sh arg1 arg2 arg3", $# would contain the value "3".
+- `echo $@` list all parameters, excluding the 0th parameter

 ### 6.6 exporting variables